+Figure 4a displays the equivalent widths across the LOC plane for selected UV emission lines.
 Collisionally excited lines, such as C IV λ1549 (represented as Totl 1549 on our grids), generally show most efficient reprocessing of the spectrum along constant ionization parameter lines spanning from low nH and low φH values to high nH and high φH values (Figure 3a).
 In our simulations, this corresponds to a log(U)≈ -1.5.
 At higher densities, there is a slight decrease in Wλ cause by thermalization.
 When moving perpendicularly to the constant U ≈ -1.5, there is a sharp decrease in Wλ because U becomes either too low (when moving orthogonally downwards) or too high (when moving orthogonally upwards).
 For column densities of 1023 cm-2 (one of the stopping criterion of our simulations), clouds with log(U) ≳ 0.5 are optically thin to He+ photons and so they reprocess little of the incident continuum.
 Many other UV emission lines exhibit these same trends, bands of emission along constant U lines with sharp declines perpendicular to the constant U lines.

 The ratio of C III λ2297 / C IV λ1549, a dielectric recombination line and a collisionally excited line respectively, is a temperature indicator (AGN3).
 When this ratio is low, the temperature in the nebula is high.
 As an example, our baseline model predicts very little C III λ2297 (peaks at 0.3 dex) emission and substantial C IV λ1549 (around 2.1 dex at the same location where C III λ2297 peaks but peaks at 2.9 dex), meaning that the ratio of these two emission lines is around 10-2 or lower.
-Thus, the temperatures predicted are between 10000 K and 15000 K. Alternatively, the ratio of [C III] λ1907 to C III] λ1909 (Totl 1909 on our grids) is a density probe (AGN3).
+Thus, the temperatures predicted are between 10000 K and 15000 K. Alternatively, the ratio of [C III] λ1907 to C III] λ1909 (Totl 1909 on our grids) is a ne probe (AGN3).
 The lower the ratio between these two emission lines, the higher the nH.
-This ratio is quite low on our grids, peaking around 0.2, indicating a high electron density.
+This ratio is quite low on our grids, peaking around 0.2, indicating high ne .

 C IV λ1549 can be contrasted with lower ionization emission lines that are still collisionally excited, such as Mg II λ2798 (represented as Totl 2798 on our grid).
 Since Mg II λ2798 is a lower ionization emission line, its peak Wλ is higher than that of C IV λ1549.
 Additionally, the peak Wλ is shifted to a lower U than that of C IV λ1549.

+[LOOK AT RAITER, SCHAERER, AND FOSBURY 2010 FOR DISCUSSION ABOUT HE II 1640 AND LY-ALPHA]

 3.3.2 Optical Emission Lines

+Figure 4b displays the equivalent widths across the LOC plane for selected optical emission lines.
 Many of the H0, He0, and He+ recombination lines are emitted over a wider area in the LOC plane than the optical emission lines, including at low φH and high nH regions.
 This is because these ions emit under a wider range of conditions than others.
-At high U values, however, the high temperatures cause the recombination coefficient to decrease making recombination less likely and causing large declines in Wλ of the Balmer lines, He I λ5876, and He II λ4686.
-These two emission lines exhibit peaks at similarly high densities, but different φH values.
-Note also that our simulations do not predict strong He II λ4686 emission.
+At high U values, however, the high Te causes the recombination coefficient to decrease making recombination less likely and causing large declines in Wλ of the Balmer lines, He I λ5876, and He II λ4686.
+[GREEN INDICATES GARY NEEDS TO VERIFY] These two emission lines exhibit peaks at similarly high densities, but different φH values.
+Note also that our simulations do not predict particularly strong He II λ4686 emission, but create enough emission to be detectable by current optical instruments.
 A strong He II λ4686 line is indicative of more He+ ionizing photons.
 Simple photoionization models often under-predict the line in relation to the rest of the optical spectrum (Ferguson et al. 1997, Ferland & Osterbrock 1986).